A house fire can be disastrous. The truth is both your health and your property can be destroyed by fire.

 Smoke will get into all the cracks and crevices in your home, even the furnishings.
 All the smoke and particulate matter will be trapped in fabrics, which will also include a hazardous mixture of carbon dioxide, carbon monoxide, and soot.

-In the aftermath of house fire, these pollutants are still present in your home, coating your lungs, and making breathing more difficult over time.
+In the aftermath of a house fire, these pollutants are still present in your home, coating your lungs, and making breathing more difficult over time.

 Many people have an instinctive reaction when they walk into a burned-out house – their eyes get red, bloodshot, and itchy.